JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 I need another change - the movement of the AI still does not feel very natural.
 AI currently goes to a tile, stop for a moment, then go to the next tile in their path.

 The movement should feel more natural, meaning they should not stop for a moment on each tile.
 The AI needs to have continuous movement.

+# Question
+I need to update my AI code.
+The code for exploring the last known location is not working as I expect it to.

+I see the points get plotted on the map, but the AI does not explore each point.
+I would like them to do so.
+THey currently remaining stationary and spin around in a 360-degree circle.